-Blue Sky Retreat Center @ San Geronimo, Taos, New Mexico
+Hyperslow Retreat @ San Geronimo Lodge, Taos, New Mexico

 Update on TMH’s COVID – 19 Protocol

-It is our deep hope that the August, November, and December 2021 retreats will be held in-person.
+It is our deep hope that our 2023 retreats will be held in-person.
 However, as you all know, it is hard to predict the future.
 We want to make sure that everyone participating at a TMH retreat will be safe.
 We will continue to seek guidance from our NM department of health and the CDC as well as from our Board, teachers, and staff.
-If you apply for one of these 3 aforementioned retreats, you will be asked to submit a copy of your vaccination card, agree to wear a mask when in a space with other people, and agree to follow certain guidelines that will help us all stay healthy.
+If you apply for this retreat, you will be asked to submit a copy of your vaccination card, agree to wear a mask when in a space with other people, and agree to follow certain guidelines that will help us all stay healthy.
+If anything changes before the start of this retreat, we will let you know.
 If you have any questions or concerns, please don’t hesitate to contact us.
 Thank you again for your support of TMH and for your patience and understanding.